 South Korea is supposedly 'The Land of the Morning Calm'. but, someone has a sense of the ridiculous - ludicrous planning.
 Didn't get to bed in Seoul till after one, after being met at the airport, from Taiwan and am picked up at 7.30 in the morning to go the Demilitarised Zone (DeeEmZee).

-Japan occupied the whole of Korea during the Second World War.
+Japan had annexed Korea in 1910 and occupied the whole of the country during the Second World War.
 After the Japanese surrender, the Korean Peninsula was divided into two zones along the 38th parallel.
 The northern half of the peninsula was occupied by the Soviet Union and the southern half by the United States.
 Negotiations on reunification failed.
 Eventually, the Russians imposed the Soviet Civil Authority in October 1945, leading to the establishment of The Democratic People's Republic of Korea, on 9 September 1948, with Kim Il Sung as premier.

 Soviet forces withdrew from the North in 1948, and most American forces withdrew from the South in 1949.
 The Soviets suspected South Korea of planning to invade the North and were sympathetic to Kim's goal of Korean unification under socialism.
 They supported an invasion of the South on 25 June 1950, beginning the Korean War.
 A United Nations force, led by the United States, intervened to defend the South, and pushed the North Koreans back, at which point China became anxious and joined in the fighting.

 Roughly three million people died in the Korean War.
 The armistice approximately restored the original boundaries between North and South Korea.
 No peace treaty was ever signed. so the two countries are still technically at war and the DMZ separates them.